atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ft
 i ■ ' ’
 11^8, ..
-eyes .cast: down : he could only articulate — “My father!" r
+eyes .cast: down : he could only articulate — My father!" r
-'“My child! my fon!" replied, thfe
+'My child! my fon!" replied, thfe
-I good old ' man, advancing to him, and' i Soiding his arms about him — “if what II O ' ■ ij you have wrote to me is the truth,
+I good old ' man, advancing to him, and' i Soiding his arms about him — if what II O ' ■ ij you have wrote to me is the truth,
-I “you have been more unfortunate than' **' as what you did was in dei “fence of an unhappy fister ^my poor dear children, why did I Suffer you I “to go from. me ?: Had I kept you with me at the farm, this wretched
+I you have been more unfortunate than' **' as what you did was in dei fence of an unhappy fister ^my poor dear children, why did I Suffer you I to go from. me ?: Had I kept you with me at the farm, this wretched
 /
-“had' not come upon you : and if
+had' not come upon you : and if
 *
-1 “Fanny had accepted of this generous j ‘^'friend, " continued he, turning tq I lewson, we might all have been happy."
+1 Fanny had accepted of this generous j ‘^'friend, " continued he, turning tq I lewson, we might all have been happy."
 • lewson then advanced to Charles,
 ! shook him cordially by the hand, and I said he was come to. offer him any as i nstance
 || ' I
 i
 . ' r^g
-ststance in his power — “I will begin “hist, " acldeci he, “by bailing you."
+ststance in his power — I will begin hist, " acldeci he, by bailing you."
-'“There is no bail to be admitted stoi* murder, " replied gha.nles, “if inten -- “tional r but that is not the case here :
+'There is no bail to be admitted stoi* murder, " replied gha.nles, if inten -- tional r but that is not the case here :
-“Mr. Lumley fairly challenged me to“ “him; but as his challenge was only a verbal one, I cannot produce “it in my justihcation : > I have no per
+Mr. Lumley fairly challenged me to him; but as his challenge was only a verbal one, I cannot produce it in my justihcation : > I have no per
-‘ fon to be witness for me, and the fa“ “are determined to ruin meif {iof “fible,, merely for my fisterst prestiming;. “to think of their fon. — But be com“ “Sir, " continued he to his father, “Lumley, I am told, is not yet “dead if he can be sofar restored to
-“his fenses, as to be capable of own“ “that he was the aggressor, and “can be prevailed on to do fo, you ‘‘ will, at least, have the fatisfastion to
+‘ fon to be witness for me, and the fa are determined to ruin meif {iof fible,, merely for my fisterst prestiming;. to think of their fon. — But be com Sir, " continued he to his father, Lumley, I am told, is not yet dead if he can be sofar restored to his fenses, as to be capable of own that he was the aggressor, and can be prevailed on to do fo, you ‘‘ will, at least, have the fatisfastion to know
-“know
 \
 A
 A